zotero-chinese/styles/src/林业科学/index.md

   <div class="csl-entry">Walls S C, Barichivich W J, Brown M E. 2013.
 Drought, deluge and declines: the impact of precipitation extremes on amphibians in a changing climate.
 Biology, 2(1): 399-418.</div>
   <div class="csl-entry">Weinstein L, Swartz M N. 1974.
 Pathogenic properties of invading microorganisms//Sodeman W A Jr, Sodeman W A. Pathologic physiology: mechanisms of disease.
 Philadelphia: Saunders: 457-472.</div>
   <div class="csl-entry">World Health Organization.
 1970.
 Factors regulating the immune response: Report of WHO Scientific Group.
 Geneva: WHO.</div>
   <div class="csl-entry">Yufin S A. 2000.
-Geoecology and computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, 2000年2月1—4日.
+Geoecology and computers: proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000.
 Rotterdam: A. A. Balkema.</div>
 </div>

 <!-- PLACEHOLDER FOR WEBSITE - AFTER RESULT -->